-The proposed fee structure is reasonable and proper.
-First, the proposed administration fee is essentially a codification of the current administration fee vis a vis NASDAQ, BX and PSX.
-Second, NLS Plus recipients would also be liable for fees if the Exchange adopts user fees for BX Last Sale and/or PSX Last Sale.
-To that end, the Exchange notes that it will file separate proposals to adopt NLS Plus in the BX Last Sale and PSX Last Sale provisions,18 as well as separate fee proposals that would each, like this filing, be expected to have an administrative fee component and a consolidation component.
-Third, firms receive NLS Plus by itself or in conjunction with NASDAO Basic.19 Accordingly, firms would either be liable for NLS fees or NASDAQ Basic fees.
-Fourth, the Exchange proposes that NLS Plus includes a specific monthly \$350 data consolidation fee.
+provisions, 18 and will file separate fee proposals that would, like this filing, be expected to reflect an administrative fee component and a consolidation component.
+Third, firms receive NLS Plus by itself or in conjunction with NASDAQ Basic.19 Accordingly, firms would either be liable for NLS fees or NASDAQ Basic fees.
+Fourth, the Exchange proposes that NLS Plus includes [sic] a specific monthly \$350 data consolidation fee.
 This fee is designed to recoup the monthly consolidation costs emanating from the aggregation and consolidation of the data and data streams that make up the NLS Plus data feed.
 Such consolidated costs include, for example, the costs of combining the feeds, adding the Bloomberg ID, and combining the consolidated sale info.
-The Exchange believes that this consolidation fee, while in addition to the current NLS Plus fees in place, would not be material to firms.
+The Exchange believes that this consolidation fee, while in addition to the current NLS Plus fee in place, would not be material to firms.

-The Exchange believes that the proposed NLS Plus fee is a simple codification of the existing NLS PLS [sic] fee into Rule 7039, as discussed, with the addition of a monthly data consolidation fee, and as such meets the requirements of the Act.
+The Exchange believes that the proposed NLS Plus fee is a simple codification of the existing NLS PLS [sic] fee into BX Rule 7039, as discussed, with the addition of a monthly data consolidation fee, and as such meets the requirements of the Act.